ioBroker/adapter-react-5/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (bluefox) Corrected types of the select ID dialog
-* (bluefox) Made the toolipts neutral to the pointer events
+* (bluefox) Made the tooltips neutral to the pointer events

 ### 6.0.6 (2024-06-24)
 * (bluefox) Synchronised with admin